John Fogerty, Doug Clifford, and Stu Cook (all born in 1945) met at Portola Junior High School in

 soon joined the band, and in 1964 they signed with Fantasy Records, an independent jazz label in San Francisco

-success was the subject of a National Educational Television special, which prompted budding songwriter John
+record's success was the subject of a National Educational Television special, which prompted budding

-Fogerty to contact the label.
-For the band's first release, Fantasy co-owner Max Weiss renamed the group the
+songwriter John Fogerty to contact the label.
+For the band's first release, Fantasy co-owner Max Weiss renamed

 Band roles changed during this period.
 Stu Cook switched from